theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 **_Question: Who’s playing?_**

 **Answer:** The South Coast Clambake Music Festival features bands across the country.
-A few of the bands that have been announced are Alpha Rhythm Kings, Dave Bennett, Gino & the Lone Gunmen, and The Throttles.
+A few of the bands that have been announced are Shaymus Hanlin Quartet, Alpha Rhythm Kings, Dave Bennett, Gino & the Lone Gunmen, and The Throttles.
 For more information, visit [clambakemusic.com](https://clambakemusic.com/).
 Festival organizers have not made a formal announcement, but the list of bands is coming soon!
 Visit [clambakemusic.com](https://clambakemusic.com/) for details.

 **Question: How long has it been around?**